bumoproject/bumo-docs-en/docs/SDK/BUMO_Java_SDK_Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The public-private key address interface is used to generate the public
-key, private key, and address for the account on the BU blockchain.
+key, private key, and address for the account on the BuChain.
 This
 can be achieved by directly calling the ``Keypair.generator`` interface.
 The specific call is as follows: